Five men to watch at the Australian Open

 Rafael Nadal

-It remains to be seen if the Djokovic saga plays into the 35-year-old Spaniard's hands as he also strives to be the first man to achieve 21 Grand Slam singles titles.
+The Djokovic debacle cannot have harmed the 35-year-old Spaniard's chances as he strives to make history as the first man to achieve 21 Grand Slam singles titles.

-Nadal battled a foot injury for much of last year, ending his season in August, then contracted Covid in December, saying it left him "very sick".
+Nadal battled a foot injury for much of last year, ending his season in August, then contracted Covid-19 in December, saying it left him "very sick".

-But the 13-time French Open champion swept through the field last week to win a warm-up event at Melbourne Park and a revitalised Nadal could be the main threat to Djokovic.
+But the 13-time French Open champion swept through the field last week to win a warm-up event at Melbourne Park, and a revitalised Nadal could lift what would be only his second Australian Open trophy after his lone win in 2009.

-The 2022 edition marks the 10th anniversary of the pair's epic, longest Grand Slam final in Melbourne, when Djokovic finally beat Nadal at 1:37am, after five sets and five hours and 53 minutes of exhausting play.

 Daniil Medvedev

-The 25-year-old Russian won his first major at the US Open in September when he blew away Djokovic in straight sets to end the Serb's chance of winning a calendar Grand Slam and avenge his defeat in last year's Australian Open final.
+The 25-year-old Russian won his first major at the US Open in September when he blew away Djokovic in straight sets, ending the Serb's chance of winning a calendar Grand Slam and avenging his defeat in last year's Australian Open final.

-The ultra-consistent Medvedev won 63 matches last year, more than any other player, and has lifted all but one of his 13 ATP titles on hard courts.
+The ultra-consistent Medvedev won 63 matches last year, more than any other player, and has won all but one of his 13 ATP titles on hard courts.

 Alexander Zverev